Upgrade a failover cluster instance

 Follow the steps above to upgrade your failover cluster instance.

 To add a new node on a different subnet using the AddNode Setup action and confirm the IP address resource dependency to OR on the Cluster Network Configuration page.
 For more information, see Add or Remove Nodes in an Always On failover cluster instance (Setup).

 To upgrade a multi-subnet failover cluster instance currently using Stretch VLAN to use multi-subnet.

 Follow the steps above to upgrade your cluster.

 Change the network settings to move the remote node to a different subnet.

-Using the Windows Failover Cluster management tool, add a new IP address for the new subnet set the IP address resource dependency to OR.
+Using Failover Cluster Manager or PowerShell, add a new IP address for the new subnet to set the IP address resource dependency to OR.